 Individual courses can be carried out at any time of the year and at less than full-time study rate if requested.
 However, make sure to apply for the course during regular semester periods, preferably at least two weeks before planning to commence the work in order to be registered on time.
 To be insured during the work, it is important that you be registered on the course before you start.
 Read the student instructions carefully before contacting a supervisor.
 Also, have this person read the supervisor instructions before s/he signs the application form.
 You apply for the course directly with the coordinator (see below) and not at antagning.se or universityadmission.se.
-Upon completion of the course, we very much would appreciate you handing in a filled-out course evaluation.

 Which course to choose?

 Literature project is intended to give training in searching the literature and in writing an essay, but it is also meant to give an opportunity to delve deeper into a subject, relevant to your education, that you find particularly interesting.
 Sources of information could be the library, databases on the Internet as well as teachers and researchers (through interviews, informal discussions or seminars) – it is however important that at large part of the information is obtained from original scientific references.
 You contact someone with expertise in the field you choose and who can act as your supervisor to provide help and support.
 The final outcome of the course is that you write a report in review-article style.